filters by greig ness

 limited edition prints are available for toby’s bandcamp page

-detractions, or the bastard countryside
+detractions, or the bastard countryside by greig ness

 having lived on the margins of a city for 15 years i often found myself wandering in that space that is neither city nor countryside.